7028 - HISTOLOGY AND EMBRIOLOGY

 W.J.
 Larsen: Embriologia Umana (Idelson-Gnocchi)

-A more complete list of recommended books and other textbooks will be published online (see More Information).
+A list of compatible textbooks will be published online (see More Information).

-Other resources (atlas, virtual microscopes, etc.) Are available online.
+Other resources (atlas, virtual microscopes, etc.) available online:

-Prof. Valeria Sogos can be contacted by email (email@example.com).
-She receives by appointment.
+Prof. Giacomo Diaz can be contacted by email.
+It receives by appointment.
 The teacher also maintains a web page on the address:

 that is constantly updated with all information and learning resources available for the course.